lhyleonghuiyu/CarND-Traffic-Sign-Classifier-Project/README.md

 ![alt text][image4] ![alt text][image5] ![alt text][image6]
 ![alt text][image7] ![alt text][image8]

+Some of the images chosen were seemed to be similar to several other shapes.
+For example, the double curve sign could be interpreted by the network as other signs instead due to its shape.
+Such an image selecton would therefore test the limits of the classifying network.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).